ciromattia/kcc/README.md

   - May happen when [using PNG with Kindle Scribe](https://github.com/ciromattia/kcc/issues/665) or [any format with a Kindle Colorsoft](https://github.com/ciromattia/kcc/issues/768).
 Solve by using JPG with Kindle Scribe or buying a Kobo Colour.
 Happens more often when turning pages really fast.
 You can try PDF output.
     Going back a few pages and exiting and re-entering book should fix it temporarily.
 - What output format should I use?
-  - MOBI for Kindles.
-CBZ for Kindle DX.
+  - MOBI for modern Kindles.
+[CBZ for KF7 Kindles](https://ebooks.stackexchange.com/questions/173/how-to-use-the-e-ink-kindle-readers-to-display-photos) like the Kindle 1/2/3/DX.
 CBZ for Koreader.
-KEPUB for Kobo.
+KEPUB for Kobo (Kobo profile + EPUB = KEPUB).
 PDF for ReMarkable or Kindle Scribe 2025.
 - Where is KEPUB option?
   - Choosing a Kobo profile and EPUB output will output KEPUB.
 - All options have additional information in tooltips if you hover over the option.